 Parents should be aware that discussing previous parenting styles and discipline can be tricky with a new spouse.
 Adults should work out issues of appropriate attire and manners on vacation, then share expectations and consequences of misbehavior with all children.

-"Travel With Others" by Nadine Nardi Davidson is aptly subtitled "Without Wishing They'd Stayed Home."
-Ms. Davison offers hundreds of psychologically sensitive and astute observations and best yet – practical solutions – to resolving conflicts with almost any type of travel companion, from pets to in-laws, bosses to step kids.
+“Travel With Others” by Nadine Nardi Davidson is aptly subtitled “Without Wishing They’d Stayed Home.”
+In this old but classic guide, Ms. Davison offers hundreds of psychologically sensitive and astute observations.
+Best yet, she has practical solutions for resolving conflicts with almost any type of travel companion, from pets to in-laws, bosses to step kids.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.